 1. Alamere Falls

 This is my number one favorite hike in the San Francisco Bay Area.
 It is located north of San Francisco on the coast.
-The hike is a fairly easy hike with a few challenging parts.
-The challenging parts are absolutely worth it though because when you get to the end of this trail you find yourself at a waterfall that falls down into the Pacific Ocean.
+The hike is fairly easy with a few challenging parts, which are absolutely worth it because when you get to the end of this trail you find yourself at a waterfall that falls down into the Pacific Ocean.
 There are very few waterfalls that cascade down into the ocean and it’s truly an amazing thing to see.
 You can stay at the top of the waterfall and look down at the ocean view if you’d like.
 Alternatively, you can scramble down the rocks at the last part of the trail (the only part of the trail that’s really a bit difficult) and hang out on the beach where the waterfall meets the ocean.
 The best time of year to hike to Alamere Falls is right after the winter rains in March or April because that is when the falls are at their most powerful.

 2. Castle Rock State Park